-To be successful in this course, you must be prepared for weekly work that involves both reading and writing.
-You will do more reading and writing than you have ever done before.
-There is no way around this.
-How well you handle this workload will determine, in large part, your success.
+To be successful in this course, you must be prepared for significant weekly work that involves both reading and writing.
+There is no way around this and how well you handle the workload will determine, in large part, your success.
 Generally, you will have shorter assignments due Thursdays, and longer assignments due Tuesdays.